jting64/Fundamentals-of-Python/chapter1.md

 skills: 1
 key: 242ff20c30
 ```
 When you use an imported module, you have to use the code `module name.function` it is quite inefficient if the module name is too long.
 Python has a way to increase your effciency.
 You can import a function using a different name using the keyword `as`.
-Now you can call the specified funtion by using `specified name.function`.
+Now you can call the specified function by using `specified name.function`.

 `@instructions`
 `import` the module `math` as `m` and fill in the blanks.
 Also, take a look at the several math functions.